As of Feb 16, 2021 negative covid tests are no longer a requirement for passengers entering Alaska as they were the past 6 months.

 More updates are available on their AZGFD covid-19 status page.

-All travel across the Canadian/U.S. Border is suspended for non-essential travel with no defined open date.
-All hunts for non-resident aliens are cancelled for US citizens.
-If you had a hunt booked for this fall season, you should keep in close contact with your outfitter and travel agent to make arrangements.
-The outlook does not look good for Americans to embark on Canadian hunts at any time this season.
+All travel across the Canadian/U.S. Border has been suspended since March 2020.
+If you have a hunt booked for this fall season, you should keep in close contact with your outfitter and travel agent to make arrangements.
 See current restrictions at the Canada Border Services Agency website.

 All arriving passengers must have a test taken no more than 72 hours before arriving in Hawaii and provide results.
-The entire sheep and deer season on the island of Lana'i has been cancelled for this year, no exceptions will be made.
+The entire sheep and deer season on the island of Lana'i has been cancelled for the 2020 year, no exceptions will be made.

 Currently the Hunter Education courses will not require a mandatory field day to complete the course.
 This is a good opportunity to take their online Hunter and/or Bowhunter Education courses and skip the field day requirement.
 Fish and Game offices are temporarily closed.